 Personalization is beneficial for companies as well.
-For example, email campaigns, social media ads lead to better results when they target the right demographic.
+For example, email campaigns, social media ads, or Connected TV ads lead to better results when they target the right demographic.
 However, it is sometimes a hit-or-miss situation because people don’t necessarily have uniform shopping behavior.
 They sometimes buy from their mobile phone, others from the website, and others from the physical store.

 This takes us to the next point.